bozsahin/cogs517-philosophy-of-cogsci/README.md

 TEXTBOOK: None.
 There is a course reader which includes required readings for everyone.

-The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark Churchland, Tomasello, Cisek, Farrell, Barsalou, Metzinger et. al, Hrdy, Piantadosi, Tiddi et. al, Maclure, and my papers related to the subject which form the basis of my lecture notes.
+(Subject to change in 2024): The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark
+Churchland, Tomasello, Cisek, Farrell, Barsalou, Metzinger et. al, Hrdy, Piantadosi, Tiddi et. al, Maclure, and my papers related to the subject which form the basis of my lecture notes.